wp-plugins/ajaxify-wordpress-site/readme.txt

 A: Please make sure that your search form submit input tag id should be 'search-submit' and input box id should be 'search-terms'.
 Q: I don't want to make a link ajaxify, what to do?
 A: Add 'no-ajaxify' class to the 'a' tag which you dont want to make ajaxify.

+= 1.1 =
+* Updated plug-in to update the body tag classes as it should be if your site not in ajaxify mode.
+* Removed the scrollToTop functionality at the time of ajaxing to solve the issue coming at the time of jQuery tab.

+= 1.0 =
+* This is the first version